Long-CLIP: Unlocking the Long-Text Capability of CLIP: Experiments

 \subsection{Plug-and-Play in Image Generation using CLIP}

-CLIP is widely used in many downstream task, including segmentation~\cite{lseg, groupvit}, detection~\cite{glip, vild} and most commonly, in text-to-image generation models like Stable Diffusion~\cite{stablediffusion} and DALLE-2~\cite{DALLE2}.
+CLIP is widely used in many downstream task, including segmentation~\cite{lseg, groupvit}, detection~\cite{glip, vild} and text-to-image generation models like Stable Diffusion~\cite{stablediffusion}.
 The pre-trained text encoder is often used to extract the text feature of an input to serve as a guidance during image generating.
 However, just like retrieval tasks, the image generation models using the original CLIP text encoder are still limited by the restriction on 77 tokens and the lack of long-text capability.

-Indeed, thanks to the interpolation and matching strategy employed in our Long-CLIP model, we are able to maintain the latent space of the original CLIP model while enhancing its ability to represent fine-grained details in long texts.
+Indeed, thanks to the interpolation and matching strategy, we are able to maintain the latent space of the original CLIP model while enhancing its ability to represent fine-grained details in long texts.
 As a result, our Long-CLIP model exhibits a plug-and-play effect when integrated into existing models.

 For example, we can replace the original CLIP text encoder with our Long-CLIP text encoder in Stable-Diffusion-V1-5~\cite{stablediffusion} with no additional training and keeping other components unchanged.
 The provided figure (Fig.~\ref{fig:demo}) offers a visual demonstration of the examples, showcasing the enhanced long-text capability of our model.
-Specifically, for shorter and simpler text prompts, the images generated by our model closely resemble those generated by the original model when all other settings are identical.
+For short and simple text prompts, the images generated by our model closely resemble those generated by the original model.
 This demonstrates that the short-text capability of the original model is preserved in our approach.
 However, when presented with longer and more detailed text prompts, our model surpasses the original model by capturing previously overlooked details and including information that exceeds the original 77-token limit.

 This plug-and-play nature of our Long-CLIP model allows for seamless integration into various applications and models, provides enhanced capabilities in handling both short and long texts, and supports paragraph-level generation without sacrificing the efficiency and effectiveness of the original CLIP model.